 Just a 50-minute speedboat ride from the main airport of the Maldives.
 The 90-room resort aims to please with secluded areas for those on a romantic escape and being social amongst the other residents staying in the hotel.
+The Maldives honeymoon packages are the perfect selection for those looking to be safe and comfortable.
 Being social?
 Life before lockdown.

 Pelorus – Queensland, Australia

 With room for just eight guests, this lodge sits on a private island only accessible by plane or yacht.
 A secluded escape sounds like the best solution to our quarantine blues.
 Would you visit this private island?